EPI - European Pact for Integration

 The project is implemented by 13 partners: PATRIR - project coordinator (Romania), Alimos Municipality (Greece), Local development and employment agency of Cartagena (Spain), Stadt Dietzenbach (Germany), Linköping Municipality (Sweden), Lublin Municipality (Poland), Ravennas Municipality (Italy), Riga Municipality (Latvia), Asociación Ciudades Interculturales (Spain), Consorzio Comunità Brianza (Italy), Pro Arbeit - Kreis Offenbach (Germany), Tree Agency (Estonia) and association Creative Ideas.

 The project is being implemented from 1st January 2020 until 30th June 2022.
 This project has received funding from the European Union’s Asylum, Migration and Integration Fund under grant agreement No 863614.
 Creative Ideas has been awarded EUR 96 816.81 for the implementation of the project, the total project funding is EUR 1 663 084.95.
 The Ministry of Culture co-finances and supports the implementation of the project with a co-financing of EUR 4637.
+The project is financially supported by the Society Integration Fund from the allocated Latvian state budget funds in the amount of 5 000 euros.

 Project website: https://epi-project.com/